 - Program, Berlin, DE

-Triple Canopy is currently seeking interns for spring 2017 to assist with its editorial projects, website development, design, and public programming.
-Interns take an active role in the editorial and production work that goes into each issue of the magazine, as well as assisting with the development of public programs and the pursuit of grants.
+Triple Canopy is no longer seeking interns for spring 2017.
+In June, we will be interviewing candidates for the fall semester.
+Interns assist with Triple Canopy’s editorial projects, website development, design, and public programming.
+They take an active role in the editorial and production work that goes into each issue of the magazine, as well as assisting with the development of public programs and the pursuit of grants.
 Depending on a candidate’s interests and abilities, duties may include: soliciting, evaluating, and coordinating the execution of articles and artist projects; taking part in editorial meetings; research assistance; coordinating and publicizing events; image editing and formatting; HTML, Flash, and Ruby on Rails coding and design work; devising and implementing new features for the website.
 Participants contribute twelve hours per week, for the duration of a school semester.

 Interns receive a stipend and students may earn university credit through participating institutions.